milvus-io/pymilvus/README.md

 Add vectors into table `test01`

-First Prepare `binary vectors` of 256-dimension.
+First create 20 vectors of 256-dimension.

 - Note that `random` and `pprint` we used here is for creating fake vectors data and pretty print, you may not need them in your project